DroLeZ-Labs/Arte-API/docs/endpoints.md

 ### 7 Automated Logger

-The framework logs all requests to API_ROOT/logs by day.
+The framework logs all requests to API_ROOT/logs by date.

 ### 8 Automated Tests